Bacterial Infection Treatment with Colloidal Silver

 Common Anaerobic Bacterial Infection Examples

 An anaerobic infection is an infection caused by bacteria, called anaerobes, which cannot grow in the presence of oxygen.
 Anaerobic bacteria can infect deep wounds, deep tissues, and internal organs where there is little oxygen.
 These infections are characterized by abscess formation, foul-smelling pus, and tissue destruction, necrosis.
 Hence some classic examples of anaerobic infections are:

 Appendicitis, Abscess (brain, Peritonsillar, and liver, Pelvic Inflammatory disease, Sinusitis, Tetanus, Lemierre’s syndrome, periodontitis and Peritonitis.

 Common Aerobic Bacterial Infection Examples

-An aerobic infection is an infection caused by bacteria (called aerobes) which can grow in the presence of oxygen.Examples of aerobic infections are:
+An aerobic infection is an infection caused by aerobic bacteria which can grow in the presence of oxygen.Examples of aerobic infections are:

 Chest infections (pneumonia), sinus infections, skin infections in superficial skin injuries (staphylococcus aureus) and indeed MRSA, cellulitis, throat infections (streptococcus pneumoniae), ear infections and eye infections like conjunctivitis.